Compute

 Modifying and Committing Code

 The store network query function is divided into frontend display and backend management tasks during sprint planning.
-This section uses Frontend display - Add store network menu as an example to describe how to modify and commit code.
+This section uses task Frontend display - Add store network menu as an example to describe how to modify and commit code.

 1. Choose Work from the navigation pane, and click the Sprints tab.

-In Sprint4, find the task Frontend display - Add store network menu, and change the task status to Developing.
+In sprint 4, find the task Frontend display - Add store network menu, and change the task status to Developing.

 2. Choose Code > Repo, and find the phoenix-sample repository.